sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/configure.md

 **${project.name}** periodically performs discoveries to detect new components in your monitored environment.
 By default, **${project.name}** runs a discovery after 30 collects.
 To change this default discovery cycle:

-* for all your targets, add the `discoveryCycle` parameter in the `targets` section:
+* for all your targets, add the `discoveryCycle` just before the `targets` section:

 ```
+discoveryCycle: 15
 targets:

-discoveryCycle: 15

 - target:
     hostname: ecs1-01